Trieste-Opicina hillclimb

-Trieste-Opicina (1911–1971) is a hillclimb up the Opicina hill in Trieste, northeastern Italy.
-Also known as Albo d'Oro automobilistico.
-The race was suspended twice, around First and Second World War.
 After a serious crash of Austrian Herbert Jerich in a Ford Escort TC and subsequent safety concerns the race was cancelled after its 1971 edition.
 From 2017, the historic race was recreated as a tour on closed roads around Trieste.

 Winners

 The Trieste–Opicina motorcycle race (1920–1958)

 Officially titled “Trieste – Poggioreale”, it is more known as “Trieste–Opicina”, arranged by the Moto Club Trieste.